 GI Bill Next Steps

-- Determined if you are eligible to use GI Bill benefits to offset program expenses.
+- Determine if you are eligible to use GI Bill benefits to offset program expenses.

-- Contact Student Veterans Services to inform them of your intent to study abroad and review the resources provided.
+- Contact Student Veteran Services to inform them of your intent to study abroad and review the resources provided.

 - Complete a Foreign Course Approval Form (FCAF) with your Education Abroad Program Coordinator.

 Students who qualify under the Hazelwood Act are exempted from paying tuition and required fees, provided such students are enrolled in state-funded courses (reciprocal exchange or faculty-led courses).
-Courses which do not qualify for the Hazlewood exemption include but are not limited to affiliated studies, University Extension, and executive education (option III) graduate programs.
+Courses that do not qualify for the Hazelwood exemption include but are not limited to affiliated studies, University Extension, and executive education (option III) graduate programs.
 The exemption is based on the hours you are enrolled in, and not the amount of the tuition itself.

 Hazelwood Next Steps